 Cyber risk insurance is particularly important for entrepreneurs who rely on computers and technology for their services.
 Regardless of your industry, if you provide services in a digital capacity, rely on a computer for your business, or collect any type of customer data and financial records, cyber event expense coverage should be a key ingredient in your small business insurance policy.

 Hackers are becoming savvier, making it increasingly difficult for small businesses to defend themselves from a data breach.
-If a cyber attacker is able to gain access to your computer, network or other electronic system, they may be able to steal client information, employee information, accounting information and other valuable data from you.
-In situations like this, you’d look to your cyber event expense coverage for assistance.
-It may be able to help with expenses associated with managing the hack.
+If a cyber attacker can gain access to your computer, network or other electronic system, they may be able to steal client information, employee information, accounting information, and other valuable data from you.

-- A hacker gains access to your company’s private information including customer information, client information or employee information, and threatens to sell or disclose it.
+- An employee receives a fraudulent email from a hacker posing as their manager, requesting their login details to the company’s customer relationship management (CRM) system.
+The hacker then gains access to your company’s private information including customer information, client information, or employee information, and threatens to sell or disclose it.

-- A hacker encrypts or threatens to encrypt electronic data on your company’s computer system, preventing authorized access to anyone.
+- After a long weekend, employees return to their computers to find that electronic data on their company’s computer system has been encrypted, preventing authorized access to anyone.

 There are some misconceptions in the small business world pertaining to insurance.
 Some owners don’t think they need it, while others think it’s too expensive for them.
 The truth is, no matter how small your business is, or how early you are in the startup process — you’re still at risk for loss, and sometimes that loss can be much more expensive than insurance coverage.